HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Best small/medium combi boilers

 - Baxi Duo-tec 24 – 24kW / 30kW

 - Viessmann Vitodens 100-W 35kW

-As a homeowner.
-There’s one thing you need to focus on when choosing a combi and it’s this.
+As a homeowner, there’s one thing you need to focus on when choosing a combi boiler, and that’s the warranty.

 More specifically.
 How you get that warranty (it’s not as simple as it seems).